top of page

 What training gear is required?

-At the start of training no gear is required except workout clothes and shoes that tie.
+At the start of training no gear is required except workout clothes.
 We advise students to acquire the appropriate groin/chest protectors shortly after starting.

 Overtime sparring gear will be acquired as needed.

-Uniforms in the form of training shirts and pants will be required after officially deciding to join.
+Uniforms in the form of training shirts and Gi pants will be acquired in time after formally joining.

 Is there a trial period?